open-astro/phd2-alpaca/README.md

 ## Overview

-This repository contains an OpenAstro-maintained build derived from PHD2 that is had ASCOM Alpaca Support.
+This repository contains an OpenAstro-maintained build derived from PHD2 that has ASCOM Alpaca Support.
 It is intended for use with [**AlpacaBridge**](https://github.com/open-astro/AlpacaBridge) and related Alpaca-based workflows.

 ## Important Notice